 Many people claim to have e-commerce fulfillment down to a science, but you may not be there yet.
 If you’re unsure about how to execute e-commerce shipping properly, here are the things you need to pay attention to:

 Premium Packaging Boosts Customer Loyalty

-Your packaging has to look good, no matter how well you pick-and-pack an order and bundle it up.
+Your packaging has to look good, no matter how well you pick and pack the order and bundle it up.
 That’s because recent surveys have shown that the branded packaging that encases the order plays a big part in inspiring customers to buy more from the same retailer.
-Premium packaging—slightly more expensive packaging that you design with a custom logo, slogan, and make using environmentally friendly materials—is often worth the investment.
+Premium packaging—slightly more expensive packaging that you design with a custom logo, and slogan, and make using environmentally friendly materials—is often worth the investment.
 Also keep in mind that with social media and even m-commerce becoming so prevalent with younger buyers, people are looking for the images and logos they see on boxes, online, etc.

 Unwrapping a package is an enjoyable sensation that your business should attempt to recreate every time.
 Some securely wrapped tissue paper is often good enough, but customizing the packaging based on each product being shipped can help client satisfaction.

 Keep Your Packaging Small

 It’s good to keep packages small and light.
 This will not only help you compact your products and enable you to ship more, but it will above all, keep shipping costs down (more on that later).

 Once again, make sure your package and wrapping have got your company’s name on them.
 If it’s well packaged and contains the product the clients ordered in mint condition, you can bet they’ll remember this quality when needing to place their next order.